callum-hart/Complete-Me/README.md

 - `canAddNewRecordsText` Text / DOM element to show when there are no results.`canAddNewRecords` option has to be True., *default* `Hit <span class="cm-key">enter</span> to add`, *type* String
 - `fetchingMoreResultsText` Text to show when remote data is being fetched – only shows when `onNoResults` callback is used., *default* `Fetching more results...`, *type* String
 - `suggestResult` Show suggestion in placeholder, *default* `False`, *type* Boolean
 - `saveByValue` When data is an array of objects set data-save-value to the selected object’s value attribute.
-When False data-save-value is set to the selected objects key attribute., *default* `True`, *type* Boolean
+When False data-save-value is set to the selected objects key attribute. *default* `True`, *type* Boolean

 ### Callbacks